fenago/data-science/lab_guides/Lab_4.md

 from sklearn.ensemble import RandomForestClassifier
 ```

-Now we can instantiate the Random Forest classifier with some
-hyperparameters.
-Remember from *Lab 1, Introduction to Data Science
-in Python*, a hyperparameter is a type of parameter the model can\'t
-learn but is set by data scientists to tune the model\'s learning
-process.
-This topic will be covered more in depth in *Lab 8,
+This topic will be covered more in depth in *Lab 8, Hyperparameter Tuning*.
-Hyperparameter Tuning*.
 For now, we will just specify the
 `random_state` value.
 We will walk you through some of the key
 hyperparameters in the following sections:

 ```
 rf_model = RandomForestClassifier(random_state=1, \